pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 or be eliminated completely.
 Researchers would also have something to show for all their thinking.

-If we don't make the process explicit, how will we be able to share, reproduce, or assess the differences?
-If we keep the process implicit, or leave it to post facto analysis alone to attempt to reveal it, we are missing the whole point, and we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively common will be impeded.
+If we keep the process implicit, or leave it to post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively collaborate deeper into the research process will be impeded.

 <figure class="bq grab">